rendrjs/rendrjs.github.io/_collection/parse.md

 example: Collection.parse([response], [modifyInstance])
 ---

-Parse the data being returned from an API.
-By setting a [jsonKey](#jsonKey) attribute it will parse and return the object as you would expect without having to override the function.
-This will call the [parseModels](#parseModels) method by default.
+Parse the data that is returned from an API.
+If you set a [jsonKey](#jsonKey) attribute on the collection, it will parse the objects as you would expect without having to override this function.
+This calls the [parseModels](#parseModels) method by default.